GradeSQL: Test-Time Inference with Outcome Reward Models for Text-to-SQL Generation from Large Language Models: Introduction

 The field progressed with the adoption of neural network-based techniques~\cite{DBLP:conf/acl/XiaoDG16, DBLP:conf/acl/BoginBG19}, which improved intent recognition and semantic parsing.
 This was followed by the introduction of Pre-trained Language Models (PLMs) such as BERT~\cite{DBLP:conf/naacl/DevlinCLT19} and T5~\cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}, which achieved competitive results across various benchmarks~\cite{DBLP:conf/aaai/Li00023, DBLP:conf/aaai/LiHCQ0HHDSL23}.
 Nevertheless, PLM-based systems still face difficulties with schema generalization and complex queries~\cite{liu2025survey}.

 Recently, the advent of Large Language Models (LLMs) has introduced a new paradigm in Text-to-SQL.
 LLMs demonstrate strong emergent capabilities that surpass PLMs across diverse NLP tasks~\cite{DBLP:journals/air/Kumar24}, and they currently dominate research in this area~\cite{DBLP:conf/nips/PourrezaR23, DBLP:journals/pvldb/GaoWLSQDZ24, DBLP:journals/pacmmod/LiZLFZZWP0024, DBLP:conf/sigmod/ZhangMFMG0LL24}.
 Nevertheless, LLMs still face challenges in generating correct SQL for complex queries involving multi-table joins, nested subqueries, and sophisticated aggregations~\cite{DBLP:journals/corr/abs-2407-19517, DBLP:journals/elektrik/KanburogluT24}.
 To address these limitations, researchers are exploring techniques such as prompt engineering~\cite{DBLP:journals/pvldb/GaoWLSQDZ24}, multi-agent frameworks~\cite{DBLP:conf/coling/WangR0LBCYZYSL25, DBLP:conf/aaai/AskariPT25}, and fine-tuning~\cite{DBLP:journals/pacmmod/LiZLFZZWP0024, DBLP:conf/iclr/QinCF0P0Y25}.
-While these approaches have driven notable advances, achieving further improvements remains challenging due to the inherent complexity of the task.
+While these approaches have driven notable advances, achieving further improvements remains challenging due to the inherent complexity of the task, and even minor gains represent substantial progress~\cite{DBLP:journals/pvldb/GaoWLSQDZ24}.

-Inspired by recent advances in mathematical reasoning with LLMs~\cite{DBLP:conf/acl/ZhangZWZLYLZL25}, the research community is increasingly investigating \textit{test-time inference} strategies, which allocate additional computational resources at inference to enhance output quality~\cite{DBLP:journals/corr/abs-2503-02240, DBLP:conf/acl/He0ZPWL25, DBLP:journals/corr/abs-2407-21787}.
+Inspired by recent advances in mathematical reasoning with LLMs~\cite{DBLP:conf/acl/ZhangZWZLYLZL25}, the research community is increasingly investigating \textit{test-time inference} strategies, which allocate additional computational resources at inference to enhance output quality~\cite{DBLP:journals/pvldb/LiWZHZJWZCSCL25, DBLP:conf/acl/He0ZPWL25, DBLP:journals/corr/abs-2407-21787}.
 These strategies typically generate multiple candidate outputs and apply heuristics to select the best one, leveraging the ability of LLMs to produce correct answers when afforded more inference time rather than larger model size or additional training~\cite{DBLP:conf/acl/Xie0YZS25}.
 Common approaches include Best-of-$N$ (BoN)~\cite{DBLP:journals/corr/abs-2110-14168}, which samples $N$ outputs and selects the highest-scoring candidate, and Majority Voting (Maj)~\cite{DBLP:journals/corr/abs-2505-13271}, which chooses the most frequently generated output.
 However, these methods often depend on shallow heuristics such as frequency or execution success, without explicitly assessing semantic correctness.